The Ashgorn

 • Customs and Traditions

 • The practice of honor sparring is widely observed among ashgorn.
 While primarily utilized for courtship, it may also serve as a means of resolving other conflicts.
-Participants engage in combat in their true forms and refrain from weapon use.
-Sparring begins with both opponents rising to their hind legs and exchanging kicks.
-This allows both participants to quickly size each other up and assess their strengths.
+Participants engage in combat in their true forms and usually refrain from weapon use.

 • Sparring concludes when one participant yields or has otherwise been incapacitated.
 Rematches are permitted only after several months from the initial spar.
 Requesting an immediate rematch is viewed as disrespectful, implying the winner's victory was illegitimate.